-- □ 3-1-1 Check tariff classification and confirm the customs duty and levy imposed on your products. - □ 3-1-2 Confirm that the importer has received an Advance Ruling on the classification of your product from a Customs office in advance, especially for processed products.
+- □ 3-1 Check tariff classification and confirm the customs duty imposed on your products. - □ 3-2 For alcoholic beverages, confirm the liquor tax which applies to your product. - □ 3-3 Confirm that the importer has received an Advance Ruling on the classification of your product from a Customs office in advance, especially for processed products.